Mountain Bike Data Logger

 Reason for Project

 Continuing on from my STM32F4 Library, as part of my quest to learn embedded software, I wanted to apply my skills to a real world project and get experience writing application level code.
-It was important to me that the project I chose cover a range of embedded topics but also be something I could use in my everyday life.
+It was important to me that the project I chose cover a range of embedded topics but also be something I could use.
 As a result I chose to make a data logging system for my mountain bike.

 The general idea is I could collect information from my bike and use that to gain a better understanding of how I ride and my bike setup.
 From a software perspective I could learn how to handle large amounts of data, manage and schedule tasks, and interface with a user.
 From a mountain biking perspective I could observe how my suspension is behaving and how I'm using the bike.
 Recording and analyzing data is not necessarily needed to understand how to set up a bike, however I went with this method for the sake of learning new skills.

-My goal for this project was to simply collect data from my bike as opposed to collecting data then doing an in-depth analysis of it.
-Doing analysis would help to make sense of the data but I felt that would take time away from my over-arching objective of learning embedded software development.
-Using the raw data and some basic interpretation I would still be able to observe the following:
+My goal for this project was to simply collect and observe data as opposed to doing an in-depth analysis of it.
+Doing analysis would help to make sense of the data but I felt the potential benefits I could gain were outweighed by the time and energy I'd need to invest into it.
+Using the raw data and some basic interpretation would still allow me to observe the following:

 -